roman-milk/roman-milk.github.io/lacey.md

+===

- ****** What To Do When Lacey Is Out ****** byNonStopFunGuy© He releases her, and she pulls off but immediately doubles over, gagging, choking for air, and a stream of slimy puke pours out of her mouth again, hanging like a rope from her mouth until she has another convulsion and a fat blob of the goo splatters onto the kitchen floor.
+He releases her, and she pulls off but immediately doubles over, gagging, choking for air, and a stream of slimy puke pours out of her mouth again, hanging like a rope from her mouth until she has another convulsion and a fat blob of the goo splatters onto the kitchen floor.
 Lacey is trying to breathe but she can't, making motions with no air, until she chokes hard and swallows a mouthful of air and mucus.
 That sets off a flurry of deep, nasty coughs, keeping her bent over and holding her knees, spitting out the acidic taste in her mouth while also trying to regain her breathing and empty her lungs.

  She's a trooper, and within a few seconds, she's breathing again although hard, and her nose is flowing with mucus which is now smeared all over her lower face.
 Her black nightie glistens from the liquids, her hair is tangled back.
 Think she's done?
 No way.
 After sucking up the air and lifting her nightie again to wipe her face clean, exposing her glistening-wet cuntlips in the process, she pulls the chair back up to the table, kneels on it, and climbs over the man's dick with her mouth.